Spectral sequences of a Morse shelling: Spectral sequences

 \end{ex}

-\begin{rem} 1) It follows from Theorem \ref{theospectral} that the $k$-th Betti number of a Morse tiled simplicial complex which is shellable up to the order $q>k$ is bounded from above by the number of critical tiles of index $k$ of the tiling.
+\begin{rem} 1) It follows from Theorem \ref{theospectral} that the $k$-th Betti number of a Morse tiled simplicial complex with acyclic $q$-quiver, $q>k$, is bounded from above by the number of critical tiles of index $k$ of the tiling.
 In the case of a Morse shellable complex, this recovers Corollary $1.5$ of \cite{SaWel2}, which has been deduced from discrete Morse theory.

 2) Theorem \ref{theointro2} provides a way to compute the (co)homology of a Morse shellable simplicial complex using much smaller (co)chain complexes than the simplicial ones, as the discrete Morse complexes introduced by R. Forman would do, see \cite{For}.
-For instance, performing a large number of barycentric subdivisions on such a simplicial complex increases by a lot the dimensions of its simplicial (co)chain complexes, whereas by Theorem $1.1$ of \cite{SaWel2}, these inherit Morse shellings using a constant number of critical tiles.
+For instance, performing a large number of barycentric subdivisions on such a simplicial complex increases by a lot the dimensions of its simplicial (co)chain complexes, whereas by Theorem $1.1$ of \cite{SaWel2}, see also \cite{Wel2}, these inherit Morse shellings using a constant number of critical tiles. \end{rem}